kubevirt/kubevirt-tutorial/labs/lab5/lab5.md

 I0517 14:44:04.373807       1 data-processor.go:167] New phase: Complete
 ```

-Again, we can connect to the VM's serial console and check if we've got that extra space that CDI made for us:
+Once the VM has started we can again connect to its serial console and check if we have the extra space that the Containerized Data Importer (CDI) made for us:

 ```console
 $ virtctl console vm2